Now you have a choice for your electricity provider.

 Why was I automatically enrolled?

 Didn’t feel like you had a choice?
-This is completely understandable and hopefully this explanation helps: Community Choice Energy (CCE) agencies like ours provide a savings to our community through utility-scale power purchasing that would not be possible enrolling one account at a time.
+This is completely understandable and hopefully this explanation helps: Community Choice Energy (CCE) agencies like ours provide a choice to communities who vote on joining a CCE through cost-competitive, large-scale renewable energy power purchasing that would not be possible enrolling one account at a time.
 Being the local Joint Powers Authority makes CCCE the primary electric service provider through California AB 117.
 You’ve never had a choice with your utility provider, and now for the first time ever, you do have a choice, and CCCE respects your choice.

 Why am I getting charged for electricity from both my utility provider and CCCE?

 Your utility provider has always charged for electricity generation (creating electricity at a power plant), electricity transmission (transmitting high voltage over long distances) and electricity distribution (distributing lower voltage over shorter distances).
-With your utility provider service only, these charges are combined into one bundled service rate, along with the Power Charge Indifference Adjustment and Franchise Fee.
-Now that CCCE manages electricity generation, these charges are all listed separately.
-CCCE and your utility ptovider partner to provide complete billing information in one convenient place.
+As a utility customer, these charges were all combined into one bundled service rate, along with the Power Charge Indifference Adjustment and Franchise Fee.
+Now that CCCE manages electricity generation, these charges are separated and now all listed.
+Your utility no longer charges for electric generation, and CCCE does not charge for delivering your power.
+CCCE and your utility provider partner to provide complete billing information in one convenient place.